 To install additional AAF applications, add “Install Application” as an individual action (see Creating a Custom Workflow below).

-To configure ALMS ARA:
+To configure ALMS AMR:

 Set an AAF password.

 Install the latest firmware for your device.
 For an AirLink MP70, ensure that ALEOS 4.9.0 or later is installed.
+For an AirLink LX60 with Wi-Fi + GNSS + Telemetry, ensure that ALEOS 4.13.0 or later is installed.

 Configure Telemetry for your system by ensuring that Driver Behavior Detection, Location Service, Direct Vehicle Bus Data Collection and Dead Reckoning are enabled.
 Note that the settings for Configuring Telemetry differ slightly depending on the ALEOS version.
 However, the final functionality is the same.